 But the more we protest our exceptionalism, the more we’re just demonstrating our own sense of insecurity and helplessness.
 Meanwhile, the “unsinkable” Titanic that is our fragile civilization has already hit the proverbial iceberg, and we’re taking on water.

-As well as updates and commentary about what’s in the news, Earth in Transition explores the growing fields of animal cognition, terror management theory (the science of the denial of death), and how we humans are relating to our changing world.
+Earth in Transition explores the growing fields of animal cognition, terror management theory (the science of the denial of death), and how we humans are relating to our changing world.

 The story of humankind is a tragedy in the classical sense of the word: the tale of a prodigal species with a tragic flaw that it could never overcome, and the denial of which has brought disaster upon itself and upon the whole world.